What do children's nursing students say about placement fieldwork?

 Do students have access to sufficient clinical training resources?

 Well-equipped clinical suites and simulation tools build confidence before students enter paediatric wards.
-Access remains uneven.
+Access remains uneven, which means confidence and readiness can depend too much on where students study.
 Where facilities mirror hospital environments, students feel prepared for complex cases; where resources are sparse, the scope for practice narrows.
-Programmes should prioritise equitable access to simulation and embed structured practice opportunities, aligning scenarios with assessment briefs and marking criteria so learning maps directly to performance expectations.
+Programmes should prioritise equitable access to placement-ready learning resources for children's nursing students and embed structured practice opportunities, aligning scenarios with assessment briefs and marking criteria so learning maps directly to performance expectations and students arrive on placement better prepared.

 What support do students need for mental health and emotional load?

-Children’s nursing exposes students to emotionally demanding situations.
+Children's nursing placements can expose students to emotionally demanding situations, so wellbeing support is part of teaching quality, not an add-on.
 Regular debriefing, proactive wellbeing check-ins and trained staff who can spot distress help sustain resilience.
 Students consistently rate people-centred support highly; Personal Tutor references are strongly positive (index +48.7).
-Leveraging that strength—through consistent tutor contact during placements and signposted counselling—improves both wellbeing and learning outcomes.
+Building on that strength, through consistent tutor contact during placements and the kind of joined-up support children's nursing students need, improves both wellbeing and learning outcomes.

 What should institutions prioritise next?